Friends Drift Inn Farm – Recipes

-Last Saturday, I made the most glorious Cherry Almond Bourbon Brownies!
+Last Saturday, I made the most glorious cherry almond bourbon brownies!
 Sounds good doesn’t it?
-It is a recipe part Heidi’s from 101 Cookbooks, part Food Network Magazine and part my idea of what Kentucky is all about….bourbon and sorghum.
-I’ll post that recipe next week for our Bourbon Heritage Month celebration.
+It is a recipe part Heidi’s from 101 Cookbooks, part Food Network Magazine and part my idea of what Kentucky is all about – bourbon and sorghum.

 The thing is, as wonderfully flavored as the cherry brownies were, they did not hold together.
 Understand, when I bake brownies on Saturday it is for one reason; the boys in the college football press box.
 They do not have time for fudgy, ooey gooey want to slap your momma brownies.
 What they need is something they can quickly refuel with while juggling microphones, computers, binoculars, cameras, and stat sheets.

 So, the messy brownies went into the freezer.
 Sorry boys.
 I couldn’t even stand the thought of photographing them, they were so raggedy.
-But I’ve got an idea..giggles.
-Check back next week.
+I’ll use them in a tipsy trifle.

 Fast and Easy Blondie Brownies Recipe